Close Search Menu

 With these words, Father Bonaventure Chapman, O.P., introduced Columbus School of Law Professor J. Joel Alicea as he assumed the St. Bellarmine Endowed Chair of Law on March 18, 2025.

-Selecting Professor Alicea and his field of legal expertise indicates the profound commitment that Catholic University of America has to both excellence in academics and engaging in ideas that shape our nation and world.
+By selecting Professor Alicea as the inaugural chairholder, Catholic University reaffirms its commitment to academic excellence and engagement with the ideas shaping our nation and world.
 During his illustrious career, Alicea has focused his work on Constitutional Originalism as inspired by Hegel and St. Thomas Aquinas, two crucial philosophers for understanding the intersections of Catholic doctrine, morality, and modern law.

-Prior to this academic position, he practiced law at the law firm of Cooper & Kirk, PLLC, where he specialized in constitutional litigation.
-He previously served as a clerk for Justice Samuel A. Alito Jr., on the U.S. Supreme Court and for Judge Diarmuid F. O’Scannlain on the U.S. Court of Appeals for the Ninth Circuit.
+Prior to joining Catholic University, Alicea practiced at the law firm Cooper & Kirk, PLLC, where he specialized in constitutional litigation.
+He also previously served as a clerk for Justice Samuel A. Alito Jr., on the U.S. Supreme Court and for Judge Diarmuid F. O’Scannlain on the U.S. Court of Appeals for the Ninth Circuit.

-Now, as the inaugural St. Robert Bellarmine Professor of Law and Director of the Law School’s Center for the Constitution and the Catholic Intellectual Tradition, he hopes to continue inspiring young law students to bring faith and reason to their profession in today’s often contentious landscape of justice.
+Now, as the inaugural St. Robert Bellarmine Professor of Law and Director of the Law School’s Center for the Constitution and the Catholic Intellectual Tradition, Alicea seeks to inspire future legal minds to integrate faith and reason in the pursuit of justice.

 Watch Prof. Alicea's Lecture, "Constitutional Theory at a Catholic University":